mtwatso2/Family-Tree/README.md

 ## Usage
 1. Prepare your data

 Create a CSV file, in the root directory of the project, that has the same format as the `Sample_Data.csv` file.
-Make sure to change the name of the file in the `py` file if needed.
+Make sure to change the name of the file in the `family_tree.py` file if needed.

 3. Run the script
 ```